spacetelescope/jdaviz/docs/cubeviz/plugins.rst

 Gaussian smoothing can be applied either to the spectral or spatial dimensions of a cube.
-Spectral smoothing is described in more detail under Specviz:Data Analysis Plugins:Gaussian Smoothing.
+Spectral smoothing is described in more detail under :ref:`Specviz: Data Analysis
+Plugins: Gaussian Smoothing <gaussian-smooth>`.

 .. seealso::